 The accounts payable report provides a list of suppliers who are owed money, the amount owed and how old the debt is.
 This report is a tool for prioritizing supplier payments, providing contact information, adding notes and contact tags.

-Find the report at Suppliers > Accounts Payable or Aged Creditors, or via Reports > Accounts Payable or Aged Creditors.
+Find the report at Suppliers > Accounts Payable, or via Reports > Accounts Payable.

 The accounts payable report will automatically list all suppliers which have an account balance, and by default convert all values to base currency.
 Suppliers with zero or negative account balances can be included or excluded using the filters.